qiaoyu1002/qiaoyu1002.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-I am currently a Research Professor at the School of Computing, Kyung Hee University (KHU), Yongin, South Korea.
+I am currently a Research Professor at the School of Computing, Kyung Hee University (KHU), Yongin-si, South Korea.

-I obtained my Ph.D. degree at School of Computing from Kyung Hee University (KHU), Yongin, South Korea, in 2025,supervised by [Prof. Choong Seon Hong](https://scholar.google.com/citations?user=oKANWloAAAAJ&hl=en).
+I obtained my Ph.D. degree at School of Computing from Kyung Hee University (KHU), Yongin-si, South Korea, in 2025,supervised by [Prof. Choong Seon Hong](https://scholar.google.com/citations?user=oKANWloAAAAJ&hl=en).
 I also served as a Camera Software Engineer at Spreadtrum Communications (UNISOC), Shanghai, China, from 2019 to 2022.

 My research interests are in efficient & trustworthy AI, federated learning, and adversarial machine learning.